cgoettel/recipes/README.md

 # Recipes

-For all recipes, I use or do the following (feel free to do what you'd like):
+I have tried to be explicit in these recipes, but something I've been doing something the same way for so long that I forget that it's even worth mentioning.
+Or, some things (to me) are a given so I omit them from the recipe.
+Here are some guidelines in case you get lost:
-- unsalted butter
+- I always use salted butter.
-- large eggs
+- It's always large eggs.
-- I always season my beef and let it rest before cooking
+- For non-ground beef, I always season my beef and let it rest before cooking.
+If I'm slow cooking (e.g., crock pot, braising),  I always sear it first.
-- For ground beef, I season with Lawry's season salt and cracked pepper
+- For ground beef, I season with Lawry's season salt and cracked pepper.
-- For slow cooked beef, I always sear it first (but usually don't note it in recipes)
+- Unless otherwise specified, "flour" means "all-purpose flour."

 ## Appetizers